Before the build

 Nissan Patrol GU (Y61)

 The GU is a great, almost bulletproof platform.
 But it's getting pretty long in the tooth and so suffers from vastly inferior dynamics and safety compared to the 200-series.
 The GU is much smaller inside as well, meaning either a roofrack or more gear in the trailer if I wanted to carry the same equipment as I would fit into a 200.
 By far the GU's biggest flaw however, is the lack of a decent turbo-diesel engine since the TD42 was retired.

 Nissan Patrol Y62

 Prior to release, the new Patrol held quite a lot of promise if you ignored the rumours that it wouldn't have a diesel engine option.
 Inexplicably though, Nissan did indeed release the vehicle without a diesel, despite having the excellent Nissan-Renault V9X TDV6 engine from the Navara/Pathfinder available to them.
 Even worse, they priced the premium-unleaded slurping Patrol several thousand dollars above the price of a turbo-diesel 200-series 'Cruiser.
 What were they thinking? is the term that comes to mind!
 The new Patrol seems to have been built with the huge American SUV market in mind, and has proven to be a sales disaster in Australia.

 Update July 2016: In mid-2015, Nissan dropped the price of the Y62 by an incredible $25,000 across the range.
 This now makes the TI-spec Patrol around $20,000 cheaper than the GXL turbodiesel Land Cruiser.
 This marks a huge change in the value proposition of the two vehicles.
 If I were buying today, I would still likely opt for the 200 because I prefer the live rear axle and diesel engine.
-However, even with the relatively thirsty petrol V8, the Y62 is now well worth considering for many people, and as such I would recommend you take a test drive.
+However, even with the thirsty petrol V8, the Y62 is now worth considering for many people, particularly if you're not towing.